Dr. Ying Zhang

 Burman University

-Dr. Irrgang, Klaus (MSPH, DrPH ) Associate Professor of Wellness, Chair of Department of Wellness, Faculty of Science, Burman University, Canada.
+Dr. Irrgang, Klaus (MSPH, DrPH ) Associate Professor of Wellness, Faculty of Science, Burman University, Canada.
 Born and raised in Germany and Primary and secondary education in Germany, undergraduate studies completed in Canada.
 MSPH and DrPH completed at Loma Linda University in California, USA.

 Professor Paul Illingworth